Helix Alpha Systems Engaged by International Investment Firm to Lead Automated Model Research Initiative Under Strategic Direction of Brian Ferdinand

-Las Vegas, NV, Feb.
-18, 2026 (GLOBE NEWSWIRE) -- Helix Alpha Systems Ltd today announced that it has been formally engaged by a storied international investment firm to conduct a multi-phase quantitative research and systems engineering program focused on automated model governance, execution-aware diagnostics, and cross-asset robustness testing.
+London, UK , Feb.
+18, 2026 (GLOBE NEWSWIRE) -- Helix Alpha Systems Ltd today announced that it has been formally engaged by a storied international investment firm to conduct a multi-phase quantitative research and systems engineering initiative focused on automated model governance, execution-aware diagnostics, and cross-asset robustness testing.

 The name of the investment firm is being withheld pursuant to confidentiality obligations.
 Financial terms of the engagement were not disclosed.

-The research initiative will be led under the strategic direction of Brian Ferdinand, who serves as Director and Person with Significant Control of Helix Alpha Systems Ltd according to UK Companies House filings.
-The program will focus on strengthening model evaluation frameworks across global liquid markets, with emphasis on disciplined research governance and execution realism.
+The research initiative will be led under the strategic direction of Brian Ferdinand, who serves as Director and Person with Significant Control of Helix Alpha Systems Ltd, according to filings with Companies House.
+The program is designed to strengthen institutional model evaluation frameworks across global liquid markets, with emphasis on disciplined research governance and execution realism.

 Scope of the Engagement

-Under the agreement, Helix Alpha Systems will deliver a structured research framework designed to enhance automated model durability across changing market conditions.
-The engagement is structured as a phased program, beginning with specification and diagnostics before progressing to controlled pilot validation.
+Under the agreement, Helix Alpha Systems will deliver a structured research framework engineered to enhance automated model durability across evolving market conditions.
+The engagement is structured as a phased program, beginning with formal specification and diagnostics, followed by controlled pilot validation.

 Key deliverables include: